Tuckers Tale: A Case of Poisonous Mushrooms

 The German Shepherd is a heavy shedder.
 To reduce the amount of fur which is being shed, be sure to groom your German Shepherd two to three times per week.

 Your German Shepherd should be brushed two to three times per week to remove any excess fur.
-Your German Shepherd’s nails will need clipped regularly.
+Your German Shepherd’s nails will need to be clipped regularly.
 Cleaning your German Shepherd’s ears weekly will prevent ear infections in this breed.

-German Shepherds are prone to hip dysplasia, as well as blood and digestive disorders, epilepsy, eczema and dwarfism.
+German Shepherds are prone to hip dysplasia, as well as blood and digestive disorders, epilepsy, eczema, and dwarfism.